MESGJanie/documentation/service/configuration.md

 # Service File

+To define a service, you need to create a `YAML` file that describes its functionalities.
+This file should/may contains the following informations.

 ## Name

 A service has a name chosen by the developer.
 This name is for user to identify the service is a nice human way.